Cheriton - Bursting with History

 XI team, playing against the Australian team.

 Batting number 11, William scored 56 runs.
-Again during 1887 at the Scarborough Festival
+Again, during 1887, at the Scarborough Festival, William played for the Gentlemen of England team.

 was invited to play with the Oxford University Past and Present cricket team.
-His last appearance at firs class cricket,
+His last appearance at first-class cricket was three years later, in 1891, played for H. Philipson’s XI team against

 Oxford.
-In total William, scored 157
+In total, William scored 157

-runs and taking 19 wickets.
+runs and took 19 wickets.

 William also

-played at county level, playing for Northamptonshire, Hertfordshire and for one
+played at county level, playing for Northamptonshire, Hertfordshire, and for one

 match for Shropshire.